gongahkia/personal-wiki/bach1/bq/COR3001-BigQuestions-week2.md

 ## 1. `Feeling Good (pg 14- 25)` by Hurka Thomas

-* Psychological Hedonism gets it backward, in fact what happens is you want something to occur first, and then derive pleasure from that thing occuring.
+* Psychological Hedonism gets it backward, in fact what happens is you want something to occur first, and then derive pleasure from that thing occurring.
     * *As Butler said, we have desires for things outside us just as things outside us, and we often wouldn’t get the pleasures we do without having those desires.*
 * Concept that natural selection would favour those who have INSTINCTUAL desire to promote altrusitic behaviour, and pleasure arrives as a by-product after the act, instead of pleasure being the main arbiter by which we make our decisions.
 * Types of pleasure